CodeMaster7000/TweetR/README.md

 ## About

-A Python program, brought to you by CodeMaster7000 Labs, to send a tweet from your Python shell.
+A set of Python programs, brought to you by CodeMaster7000 Labs, to send tweets from your Python shell.

 ## Prerequisites

 - Python 3
 - Tweepy API
+- Twitter API (`Twython`): can be installed simply with `pip install twython`

 NOTE: To install `tweepy`, simply run `sudo install pip tweepy` in the terminal or command prompt.